-Subsidiary Deferred tax asset Deferred tax liability Domestic 1 Recognize a deferred tax asset only if it is apparent that the temporary difference will reverse in the foreseeable future.
-See TX 11.5 2 .
+Subsidiary Deferred tax asset Deferred tax liability Domestic Recognize a deferred tax asset only if it is apparent that the temporary difference will reverse in the foreseeable future.
+See TX 11.5 .
 Recognize a deferred tax liability unless the reported amount of the investment can be recovered tax free without significant cost, and the entity expects to ultimately use that means of recovery.
-See TX 11.3.2 2 .
+See TX 11.3.2 .
 Foreign Recognize a deferred tax asset only if it is apparent that the temporary difference will reverse in the foreseeable future.
-See TX 11.5 2 .
+See TX 11.5 .
 Recognize a deferred tax liability unless the parent has the ability and asserts its intent to indefinitely prevent the reversal of the outside basis difference.
-See TX 11.4 and TX 11.4.1 2 .
+See TX 11.4 and TX 11.4.1 .

-1 Different accounting applies to outside basis differences that arose in fiscal years prior to December 15, 1992.
+&lt;sup>1 Different accounting applies to outside basis differences that arose in fiscal years prior to December 15, 1992.
 See TX 11.3.

-2 In cases where an entity's status changes from equity method investee to subsidiary, refer to TX 11.9.2 for guidance on any previously recognized deferred tax asset or liability.
+&lt;sup>2 In cases where an entity's status changes from equity method investee to subsidiary, refer to TX 11.9.2 for guidance on any previously recognized deferred tax asset or liability.

-Corporate joint venture Deferred tax asset Deferred tax liability Domestic 1 Recognize a deferred tax asset only if it is apparent that the temporary difference will reverse in the foreseeable future.
+Corporate joint venture Deferred tax asset Deferred tax liability Domestic Recognize a deferred tax asset only if it is apparent that the temporary difference will reverse in the foreseeable future.
 See TX 11.5.
 Recognize a deferred tax liability.
 See TX 11.3.
 Foreign Recognize a deferred tax asset only if it is apparent that the temporary difference will reverse in the foreseeable future.
 See TX 11.5.
 Recognize a deferred tax liability unless (1) the corporate joint venture is permanent in duration and (2) the parent has the ability and asserts its intent to indefinitely prevent the reversal of the temporary difference.
 See TX 11.4 and TX 11.4.1.

-1 Different accounting applies to outside basis differences that arose in fiscal years prior to December 15, 1992.
+&lt;sup>1 Different accounting applies to outside basis differences that arose in fiscal years prior to December 15, 1992.
 See TX 11.3.

 Investment (other than a joint venture) Deferred tax asset Deferred tax liability Equity method Recognize a deferred tax asset.
-See TX 11.6 2 .
+See TX $11.6^2$ .
 Recognize a deferred tax liability.
-See TX 11.6 2 .
+See TX $11.6^2$ .
 Fair value method Differences between the fair value and the tax basis of the investment represent temporary differences for which deferred taxes should be provided.
-Measurement alternative 3 Differences between the carrying amount and the tax basis of the investment represent temporary differences for which deferred taxes should be provided.
+Measurement alternative

-2 When an entity's status changes from a subsidiary, refer to TX 11.9.2 for guidance with respect to any previously unrecognized deferred tax asset or liability.
+$^2$ When an entity's status changes from a subsidiary, refer to TX 11.9.2 for guidance with respect to any previously unrecognized deferred tax asset or liability.